DIY Marriage Counseling: Can It Work As Well As The Real Thing

 From trouble problem-solving to issues with communication, there are many reasons why couples may consider seeking help through counseling.
 While receiving guidance from a licensed couples therapist is generally recommended, continuously expanding access to virtual counseling resources has made headway for the option of a do-it-yourself (DIY) type approach to couples counseling.

 DIY marriage counseling allows couples to navigate the complexities of their relationships together, rather than with the guidance of a licensed therapist.
-In this article, we will explore a number of DIY marriage counseling exercises, potential benefits, and its effectiveness compared to traditional marriage and couples counseling.
+In this article, we will explore a number of DIY marriage counseling exercises, potential benefits, and their effectiveness compared to traditional marriage and couples counseling.

 What is DIY marriage counseling